Gribnif/MythPause/README.md

       - Other menu locations

     -r, --resume
       Restore the previously saved position, using the given --id or ".default".
       This command can be combined with --clear to clear the bookmark, among other options.

     -t, --toggle
       If the position is not yet saved, save it and stop playback; otherwise, resume at the saved location.
 It is useful to include --clear with this command, to clear the saved value after resuming (--clear has no effect if the position is not yet saved.)

     -p, --current
       Print the frontend's current position.
 The printed string can be used later on with --set or --go.

     -g VALUE, --go VALUE
       Go to the given location, using the output from --get or --current.
       Remember that you may have to enclose the string in quotes, to keep spaces and other characters from being interpreted by the shell.

     -G, --get
       Get and print a saved position, using the given --id or ".default".

     -S VALUE, --set VALUE
       Save a position, using the output from --get or --current.
 Remember that you may have to enclose the string in quotes, to keep spaces and other characters from being interpreted by the shell.

-    -C ID, --copy-to NEW_ID
+    -C NEW_ID, --copy-to NEW_ID
       Copy a previously saved position to a new slot using NEW_ID.
 The source of the copy is either the value of --id, or ".default".

     -a, --clear-all
       Clear all saved positions